Satish-112004/Satish/README.md

 # Satish
-this is my first Repository
+This is my first Repository.
+author - Satish Bidar